-Description CONCEPT: Soft-surface non-motorized connector from the borrow pit staging area across Mammoth Creek to Shady Rest Park Develop a soft-surface non-motorized trail connector from the borrow pit staging area across Mammoth Creek and on to Shady Rest Park.
+CONCEPT: Soft-surface non-motorized connector from the borrow pit staging area across Mammoth Creek to Shady Rest Park Develop a soft-surface non-motorized trail connector from the borrow pit staging area (see Summer Map ID #1) across Mammoth Creek and on to Shady Rest Park.
 The trail would run adjacent to Sherwin Creek Road to Sherwin Creek Campground, then head east to the footbridge and northwest toward Mammoth Community Water District and the existing MUP system leading to Shady Rest Park.
 Facilities will include signage and doggie-bag stations along the main trail.
 Improvements to the existing footbridge or a new creek crossing will need to be built.
-This trail would be open to non-motorized use only; once clear of the borrow pit staging area, dogs may be off-leash if under voice control.
+This trail will be open to non-motorized use only; once clear of the borrow pit staging area, dogs may be off-leash if under voice control (see Summer Map ID #22).
 10 RATIONALE: This trail achieves connectivity between two heavily used recreation areas without forcing users onto Old Mammoth Road, which improves user safety and the user experience by avoiding traffic hazards, visual impact, and noise.
 This trail allows dog owners to walk their pets leash-free and provides clear sightlines between equestrian users in the area and mountain bikers on the trail, reducing potential safety hazards and user conflict.
-The creek crossing will be simple and minimal, such as a flat log crossing, to reduce cost, and signage indicating a "slow zone" will further assist with user-conflict mitigation and safety concerns.
+The creek crossing will be simple and minimal, such as a flat-log crossing, to reduce cost, and signage indicating a "slow zone" will further assist with user-conflict mitigation and safety concerns (see Summer Map ID #30).
 NOTE: Both the crossing at Highway 203 and the side of Sherwin Creek Road on which the trail will be aligned have yet to be determined.
-NOTE: See also Summer Map ID #9.

-Description CONCEPT: Soft-surface non-motorized trails along Mammoth Creek Consolidate the multiple use-trails along Mammoth Creek into two parallel system trails: the northbank trail will be open to all non-motorized use, while the south-bank trail will be designated as non-mechanized.
+CONCEPT: Soft-surface non-motorized trails along Mammoth Creek Consolidate the multiple use-trails along Mammoth Creek into two parallel system trails: the north-bank trail will be open to all non-motorized use, while the south-bank trail will be designated as non-mechanized (no bicycles).
 Each trail will begin from Mammoth Creek Park East and head east toward Sierra Meadows Equestrian Center.
 11 RATIONALE: Consolidation of the many existing use-trails into two clearly signed routes on either side of the creek will allow for rehabilitation of the creek's banks and will prevent further proliferation of social trails.
 Creating one trail that permits bikes and one that prohibits them allows users a choice of experience and to avoid potential conflict with other trail users.
-Situating the trails on opposite sides of the creek will assist with enforcement of use restrictions; further, the trail on the north side of the creek can link directly into the connector trail to Shady Rest Park (Summer Map ID #10).
-Additionally, the north-side trail provides connectivity for bicycles from the park to Hayden Cabin, a point of historical interest (Summer Map ID #25).
-NOTE: See also Summer Map ID #9, #10, and #25.
+Situating the trails on opposite sides of the creek will assist with enforcement of use restrictions; further, the trail on the north side of the creek can link directly into the connector trail to Shady Rest Park (see Summer Map ID #10).
+Additionally, the north-side trail provides connectivity for bicycles from the park to Hayden Cabin, a point of historical interest (see Summer Map ID #25).
+Map ID# Description